 Queenstown is synonymous with adventure and beautiful scenery and is one of the ultimate places to visit in New Zealand.
-Located on New Zealand's South Island, alongside attractions such as Fox Glacier and Milford Sound, its position of the edge of Lake Wakatipu and at the foot the Southern Alps means that it is the perfect destination for lovers of the outdoors.
+Located on New Zealand’s South Island, alongside attractions such as Fox Glacier and Milford Sound, its position of the edge of Lake Wakatipu and at the foot the Southern Alps means that it is the perfect destination for lovers of the outdoors.
+It should most certainly be included in any New Zealand South Island itinerary.

 When winter rolls around, it is a firm favourite with skiers from all over the world, who are looking for great ski conditions, long runs and good value skiing.
 Yearly, snow lovers flock in their droves to experience a southern hemisphere snow season and more reliable, affordable and longer ski season than is available in Australia.